Guti121/API_HearRate/README.md

 This project is an API designed to monitor heart rate in real time using WebSockets, allowing continuous and dynamic tracking of patient vitals.

 🧠 Overview
+Heart rate data is captured through an ESP32 microcontroller connected to a heart rate sensor.

+The ESP32 sends this data in real time to the server via WebSockets.

-Built with Django REST Framework for the backend and React for the frontend.
+The backend, built with Django REST Framework, receives and processes this data.

+The frontend, developed in React.js, displays the measurements live to users.

-Enables the registration of multiple patients, each associated with a wristband (device) to monitor their heart rate in real time.
+Enables registration of multiple patients, each linked to a wristband (ESP32 + sensor), allowing them to be monitored individually.

-Implements real-time communication via WebSockets to stream live heart rate data to the frontend.

-When a patient's heart rate exceeds safe limits and is considered life-threatening, the system automatically sends an emergency SMS using the Twilio API to their emergency contact.
+If a patient's heart rate exceeds safe thresholds and is considered life-threatening, the system triggers an emergency SMS via the Twilio API to alert their emergency contact.

-Emergency contacts can review the situation and log a report explaining the cause of the alert, which is then stored in the database for record-keeping and further analysis.
+Emergency contacts can review the situation and submit a report explaining the cause of the alert, which is stored in the database for future reference.

 ⚙️ Tech Stack
+Hardware: ESP32 + Heart Rate Sensor

 Backend: Django REST Framework

 Frontend: React.js

 Real-time Communication: Django Channels + WebSockets

-Notifications: Twilio API (for sending SMS alerts)
+Notifications: Twilio API (SMS alerts)

 ✅ Features
-Real-time heart rate monitoring
+Real-time heart rate monitoring from ESP32

+WebSocket communication for live data transfer

-Patient and wristband registration
+Patient and wristband/device registration

-Emergency SMS alerts
+Emergency SMS alerts when heart rate is abnormal

-Health incident reporting
+Incident reporting system

 RESTful API endpoints following best practices